HoerTech-gGmbH/openMHA/examples/21-compile/README.md

 This directory contains the source code of an example plugin in example21.cpp, and a Makefile which can be used to compile the plugin.

-## Compiling the example plugin on Linux
+## Compiling the example plugin on Linux and macOS

-1) Install openMHA including the libopenmha-dev package as described in file ../../INSTALLATION.md.
+1) Install openMHA (including the libopenmha-dev package for Linux) as described in file ../../INSTALLATION.md.

 2) In a directory containing the files example21.cpp and Makefile, execute